 AccessArt works to inspire & enable high quality visual arts teaching, learning & practice.
 Find out how we do that and how you can get involved…

 AccessArt is now the leading provider of digital visual arts resources in the UK, providing inspiration and ideas to the whole community.
-Our reputation has been built through the vision and hard work of the directors, and the support of the creative community of over 16,000 artists, teachers and facilitators who use our resources and who also actively contribute their ideas.
+Our reputation has been built through the vision and hard work of the directors, team and trustees, together with the support of the creative community of over 16,000 artists, teachers and facilitators who use our resources and who also actively contribute their ideas.

 In 2011, as the economic climate tightened and it became harder to secure funding, AccessArt made the conscious decision NOT to apply for any core or revenue funding, but instead to endeavour to become a self-sustaining arts organisation.
 A membership scheme was introduced, and for a very small fee our community was invited to join AccessArt, in return for full access to all the resources.

 This membership scheme has been a success and is growing exponentially.
 The income raised from membership now means that AccessArt is now self-funding.
 We are proud that we have seen exciting growth in AccessArt at a time when many arts organisations have had to cut back.
 As a small organisation we are incredibly efficient and able to react quickly, ensuring we keep ahead of the curve in terms of ideas and delivery.
 With no offices to support and a small workforce our costs are low, and yet our delivery, we think, is quite exceptional.
 Paula continues to manage and direct the organisation (Sheila stepped aside as director in 2020), and since then we have built our team to welcome Andrea, Rachel, Irina and Tobi.